- The definition of adjourn means to end something either temporarily or permanently or to postpone it to another time or place.

 An example of adjourn is when you and your guests leave the kitchen to go have a drink outside.

-Origin of adjournMiddle English ajournen from Old French ajourner from a jorn, at the (specified) day from a, at + jorn, day < L diurnum, by day < diurnus, daily < dies, day: see deity
+Origin of adjournMiddle English ajournen from Old French ajourner from a jorn, at the (specified) day from a, at + jorn, day from Classical Latin diurnum, by day from diurnus, daily from dies, day: see deity